 The second grant enabled the osteoarchaeology research to be completed by the Universities of Durham and York, and York Osteoarchaeology Ltd. It also provided funding to support a team of up to 20 volunteer researchers who have investigated both the social history of the named individuals in the Assemblage and contemporary 19th C themes such as health, farming and industry.

 A Service of Commemoration was held on 15th September 2016 to mark the re-burial of the Assemblage.
 Reverend Graham Shield led the coffin, carried by Dr Anwen Caffell, followed by the relatives, choir, friends and general congregation.
 This scene is shown in one of the banner photos at the top of this page.

 Fascinating information has been revealed about the diet, physical stature and health of people who lived in the Washburn Valley in the late 19th C. Sadly many of the remains belonged to young people brought from workhouses elsewhere in the country to work in the textile mills in the valley.
 Their remains showed signs of disease and malnourishment.
 Funding for the exhibition, book and film has come from Heritage Lottery Fund, the Liz and Terry Bramall Foundation and the Centre’s own resources.

-• From the absolutely fascinating 20 min film which is shown in the Centre when the Tea Room is open, or here:
+• the absolutely fascinating 20 minute film which is shown in the Centre when the Tea Room is open, or here: